Chalwk/JeriCraftDocs/docs/guides/Jobs.md

     - Catching fish and other aquatic animals
     - Using a fishing rod or other tools to gather resources from the water
 - **Rewards:**
-    - Earn money for each fish caught.
+    - Earn gold coins for each fish caught.
     - Earn experience for catching rare fish and treasure items.

 ---